granttebeau/Last-Letter/README.md

 # Last-Letter

-Replicates a game called first letter, last letter.
 Given a text file of random words, the program generates a sequence with the highest possible number of words where the subsequent name starts with the last letter of the previous word.

 ## Getting Started